The McDonald’s Hot Coffee Case: Separating Fact From Fiction

 Stella Liebeck spent seven days in the hospital.
 She spent another three weeks recovering at home, where her daughter traveled to take care of her.

 A McDonald's Quality Control manager testified that McDonald's knew of the risk of dangerously hot coffee.
 The company had no plans to either turn down the heat or warn their customers of the scalding danger.
-In fact, another McDonald's witness testified that they had received 700 complaints before Stella Liebeck's case.
+Another McDonald's witness testified that they had received 700 complaints before Stella Liebeck's case.

 McDonald's Refused to Pay Liebeck More Than $800

-Have You Been Burned by McDonald's Hot Coffee?
-Talk to a Lawyer Today
+Have You Been Burned by Hot Coffee?
+Talk to a Lawyer Today.

-Injuries can happen to anyone at any time, without notice, due to the negligence of another party.
-Even a hot cup of coffee can give rise to an injury claim if it is unreasonably and dangerously hot, as the McDonald's hot coffee case confirms.
-Take charge of your life and speak with an experienced, local product liability attorney.
+Injuries can happen to anyone at any time due to the negligence of another party.
+Even a hot cup of coffee can bring an injury claim if it is unreasonably and dangerously hot, as the McDonald's hot coffee case confirms.

 Contact a qualified product liability attorney to make sure your rights are protected.